gkazior/snippets/GIT.md

 	patch -b  -p1 < 0001-manual-backport-of-dev-changes.patch

+## empty folders

+	Git cannot keep empty folders, if you still want to keep the folders, put the .gitkeep empty file into the folder. touch .gitkeep

 ## Other stuff

 	To verify the connectivity and validity of the objects in the database